dmz44/Robotics_Assignment_1/README.md

 ## How to use Docker

 You should start the container itself every time you reboot the computer.
+Please refer to **Build and Start the Container:**.

 Once the container is running, you can enter it and run the simulation examples.
+You can enter it in multiple terminal windows to get multiple terminal windows of the container.

+*For those not familiar with Docker, you need to enter the container and use the container's terminal/shell, or the software given in milestones will not run!*

 1. **Enable GUI Permissions:**
 Since the simulation runs inside Docker but displays on your host screen, you need to allow local connections to the X server: